maqzi/Zanjir/README.md

 ### Prerequisites

-Please make sure you've already installed ganache-cli, Truffle and enabled MetaMask extension in your browser.
+Please make sure you've already installed ganache, Truffle and enabled MetaMask extension in your browser.

 ```
 Give examples (to be clarified)